Summary of Significant Accounting Policies: Debt Discount Policy (Policies)

 |Debt Discount Policy||

-The Company determines if the convertible debenture should be accounted for as liability or equity under ASC 480, Liabilities - Distinguishing Liabilities from Equity (ASC 480).
-ASC 480, applies to certain contracts involving a companys own equity, and requires that issuers classify the following freestanding financial instruments as liabilities.
+The Company determines if a convertible debenture should be accounted for as liability or equity under ASC 480, Liabilities - Distinguishing Liabilities from Equity (ASC 480).
+ASC 480 applies to certain contracts involving a companys own equity and requires that issuers classify the following freestanding financial instruments as liabilities.
 Mandatorily redeemable financial instruments, obligations that require or may require repurchase of the issuers equity shares by transferring assets (e.g., written put options and forward purchase contracts), and certain obligations where at inception the monetary value of the obligation is based solely or predominantly on:

 Disclosure of accounting policy related to debt.
 Includes, but is not limited to, debt issuance costs, the effects of refinancings, method of amortizing debt issuance costs and original issue discount, and classifications of debt.